eclipse-sumo/sumo.website/content/conference.md

 - An emergency vehicle prioritzation strategy with simulation results of Brunswick
 - I4Port
 - SUMOPy - a simulation suite to create traffic scenarios with SUMO
-- Pedestrian simulation methodology of evacuation in the area of Cotopaxi’s lahar influence with SUMO

 Poster Session Chair: Angelo Banse